Skip to main content

 Quick answer

 Kilo Code the extension is free (Apache 2.0).
 But the AI behind it is not.
-Credits run $19-199/month, KiloClaw is $9/month, inference fees stack on top, and bonus credits vanish at the end of each billing cycle.
-A moderate user spends $360-720 a year.
-Bodega One is $79 once with BYOLLM.
+Credits run $19-199/month, KiloClaw is $55/month standard ($51 on the 6-month Commit plan), and inference fees stack on top.
+A moderate user spends $1,000-3,000+ a year.
+Bodega One Code is free for personal use (TBD one-time for commercial) with BYOLLM.

 Kilo Code's pricing is more complicated than "free and open source."
 The VS Code extension is Apache 2.0.
 You can install it, read the source, fork it.
 No tricks there.